GFelberg/Badwords/README.md

     Aliases: [bd]

 ### Permissions:
-    badwords.admin : Access to the Badwords command badwords.bypass : Access to use the Banned Words in chat badwords.reload : Access to Reload the Plugin
+    badwords.admin : Access to the Badwords command and the Help Page badwords.bypass : Access to use the Banned Words in chat badwords.reload : Access to Reload the Plugin